-One beneficial side-effect of applying Galaxy S20 dark mode is noticeable power saving.
+One beneficial side-effect of applying Galaxy S20 dark mode is noticeable power saving (without changing Galaxy S20 power mode).
 Because Galaxy S20 uses super AMOLED.
 The black pixels consume almost no power.
 So, when you switch to the dark background, the screen will utilize less power.
 For most owners, power saving is noticeable, and it is helpful to extend the battery lifespan slightly.

 For most Galaxy S20 owners, there are three benefits of turning on the dark mode on Galaxy S20:

 - Alleviate eye strain.

 - Aesthetic (depending on individual owners).
 Some users prefer a white (light) background, and others may prefer the black (dark) background.

 You can enable or disable Galaxy S20 dark mode at any time manually, or use it automatically based on your schedule.

 How to enable and disable the Galaxy S20 dark mode?